 Read aloud or recite with authority, exactly as when speaking Hungarian — if you know no Hungarian — you speak with conviction and easy familiarity.
 (This, I’m told by Hungarians, is what Hungarians themselves do.)
 This easy authority, however fake, gets the tone of the language, its warmth and, loosely, outgoing character — not pushy like low-class German, not jaundiced or intimate-but-weary, like modern French, and not, above all, slurred to a mumble, like modern American.
 Make Middle English open-hearted, like Mark Twain’s jokes…

-Laura Bohannan’s classic awkward 1966 essay: Shakespeare in the bush (OK, that’s not quite middle english, but where else should I file it?)
+- Laura Bohannan’s classic awkward 1966 anecdote: Shakespeare in the bush (OK, that’s not quite middle english, but where else should I file it?)

 Slightly shaken, I continued.
 “One of these three was a man who knew things”—the closest translation for scholar, but unfortunately it also meant witch.
 The second elder looked triumphantly at the first.
 “So he spoke to the dead chief saying, ‘Tell us what we must do so you may rest in your grave,’ but the dead chief did not answer.
 He vanished, and they could see him no more.
 Then the man who knew things—his name was Horatio—said this event was the affair of the dead chief’s son, Hamlet.”

 There was a general shaking of heads round the circle.
 “Had the dead chief no living brothers?
 Or was this son the chief?”

 “No,” I replied.
 “That is, he had one living brother who became the chief when the elder brother died.”

 The old men muttered: such omens were matters for chiefs and elders, not for youngsters; no good could come of going behind a chief’s back; clearly Horatio was not a man who knew things.